jcarabantes/pyPSTracer/README.md

 The output will display all dependent functions that `Get-ModulePrivateFunction` calls within the specified script.

-### Errors
+### Known Errors
-There are some errors if "function" appears in a write-console, etc. but should be easy to detect
+The function detection regex must be improved probably because some FP still exists

+### Possible To Do
+Recursion is not implemented and could be nice with a "save file" option